missKatiaPunter/authortest/README.md

 }
 module.exports = isPrime;
 ```
 Now you need to `require` your module containing function `isPrime(n)` in yout test file.
 Moreover, you also need to `require` tape in your test file.
 Your first test will have to have two `require` statements at the start and some tests.
-Traditionally the first test should check that Tape is working.
+Traditionally, the first test should check that Tape is working.

 ```js
 var test = require("tape");